How to help Hurricane Beryl victims - KESQ

 CNN Impact Your World

-(CNN) — Hurricane Beryl, an early-season storm super-charged by abnormally warm ocean temperatures, hammered several Caribbean islands and killed at least nine people.
+(CNN) — Hurricane Beryl, an early-season storm super-charged by abnormally warm ocean temperatures, hammered several Caribbean islands before hitting Texas.
+At least 11 people are dead.

 Grenada’s Carriacou island was “flattened” when Beryl made landfall as a Category 4 hurricane.
 It was also the strongest storm to impact Jamaica in more than 15 years.

-Several charities are actively distributing aid throughout the region.
+Several charities are actively distributing aid.
 If you’d like to help victims, click here or use the form below.

 The-CNN-Wire